 Solar pool covers

 If you’re looking for a lower-cost solution to keep your pool at a comfortable temperature for swimming, one purchase you may want to make is a solar pool cover.
-Solar pool covers are more translucent than standard pool covers which enables sunshine to warm up your pool while helping out your pool’s filtration system by keeping the water clean from debris.
-Covering your pool, with a solar cover or traditional one, will also help trap the heat and prevent evaporation.
+Solar pool covers are more translucent than standard pool covers, which allows passive sun exposure to warm up your pool while helping out your pool’s filtration system by keeping the water clear of debris.
+Covering your pool (with a solar cover or a traditional one) will also help trap the heat and prevent evaporation.
 The cost of solar pool covers is dependent upon the size you need to cover the surface area of your pool.

 Solar Sun Rings

 Similar to solar pool covers, Solar Sun Rings float on the surface of your pool and absorb solar energy to heat the water below.
 These rings are also useful to prevent evaporation.
-One of the biggest differences between Solar Sun Rings and pool covers is the shape; Solar Sun Rings are smaller and circular, and you’ll likely want multiple of them to cover the surface of your pool.
+One of the biggest differences between Solar Sun Rings and pool covers is the shape: Solar Sun Rings are smaller and you’ll likely need multiple of them to cover the surface of your pool.
 Because they are smaller, they’re easier to remove and can be better suited for uniquely-shaped pools that may not have a perfect shape for a more standard solar pool cover.

 Floating solar lights